una/una.github.io/_posts/blog/2015-06-07-hacking-visited.md

 - accessibility
 - sass
 - scss
-header-bg: ../images/posts/visited/doorbg.jpg
+header-bg: ../images/posts/visited/bg.jpg
 subtitle: Hacking the :visited selector to show unread posts.
+We'll look at the limitations and my little work-around.
 ---

 It's been on my to-do list for two weeks now &mdash; adding a `:visited` state to my blog posts.
 I was inspired after reading [this](http://joelcalifa.com/blog/revisiting-visited/) blog post by [Joel Califa](http://twitter.com/joelcalifa), and thought "Heck yeah.
 That's a great idea.
 I can use it on my blog to represent links that haven't been read yet."
 But like most things on the Internet, it looked a lot cleaner from a distance.